Green Tea and Allergy Reactions

 If you are hypersensitive to caffeine or tannin, you may want to consider avoid drinking green tea.

-But if your allergic reactions are caused by pollen, dust, pet dander and certain chemicals, drinking green tea may help.
+But if your allergic reactions are caused by pollen, dust, pet dander and certain chemicals, then drinking green tea may help.

 A study conducted by Kyushi University in Japan found that green tea inhibits the production of chemicals involved in allergic reactions.